Adjumani Refugee Camp

 A Chance to Succeed

-In partnership with the Mothers’ Union of South Sudan in Uganda, Anglican Aid is helping to support Year 7-10 students as they attend local secondary schools.
-The scholarships go to a range of refugee children, from different South Sudanese tribes.
+In partnership with the Mothers’ Union of South Sudan in Uganda, Anglican Aid is helping to support Year 7-10 students to attend local secondary schools.
+The scholarships help a range of refugee children, from different South Sudanese tribes.

-The students selected for these scholarships are ones that perform well academically in primary school, and show great promise to complete secondary school.
-These are also students without family support and have no other way to access this all-important education.
+Students are selected who perform well academically in primary school, and show great promise to complete secondary school.
+These are also students without family support and have no other way to access education.

-As well as tuition, resources and uniforms, students must pay for boarding and personal expenses, cleaning and agriculture supplies and even supply their own mosquito nets.
-These costs are simply impossible for people living in situations of extreme poverty, unemployment and insecure food and water sources.
+To attend school, students must pay for tuition, school supplies and uniforms, as well as boarding, cleaning, and even supply their own mosquito nets.
+These costs are simply impossible for people living in as refugees in a situation of extreme poverty.

 Elizabeth Lual is an Australian citizen who fled her home town of Bor, South Sudan in the early 1980s.
 She has experienced first-hand what life is like in a refugee camp.
 Elizabeth arrived in Australia as a refugee, but is conscious that many others have not had the same opportunity to start a new life in safety, especially since fighting in South Sudan intensified from 2013.
-This new wave of conflict has led to hundreds of thousands seeking refuge in Uganda.
+This new wave of conflict has led to over a million people seeking refuge in Uganda.

 Elizabeth, a member of St Michael’s Anglican Cathedral Wollongong, has spearheaded this project from its beginnings.
 When she visited Adjumani Refugee Camp in 2013, she spoke to local community members who expressed a deep concern for the education of their children, and their desire to see them have a future.
 From there, she developed the Adjumani sponsorship project with the support of Anglican Aid.

 “With gratitude in my heart for my safe life in Australia, I made the journey to Uganda on behalf of Anglican Aid.
+Because God has helped me I want to help them.
 My mission was to deliver aid to the most destitute of the many hundreds of thousands of Sudanese people who took shelter there when they fled the violent civil war which broke out in our new nation, the Republic of South Sudan in 2013.”

 – Elizabeth Lual